 Q: How did you learn to embrace risk-taking?

 A: Frustration was my driving force.
-But it was always calculated risk taking.
+However, it was always calculated risk taking.
 I don't think we can ever achieve grand things in life without risk-taking.
-The same relates to professional life.
+The same relates to our professional life.
 If we don't take risks, we stand still, if we stand still, frustration takes over.
-The biggest regret in life people can have is not trying.
-And the reason they don't try it is that they are risk-averse.
+The biggest regret in life people can have is not trying, and the reason they don't try it is that they are risk-averse.

 Q: Did you have a mentor in life?
 If yes, what did you learn from him/her?
 If not, what do you feel you missed out on?

 A: I wish I’d have had a mentor when I was at the beginning of my professional journey.
 When I was in my early twenties I didn't know which professional path I wanted to take.
 I didn't have (and still don't have) any innate advantages, but I was always good at maths.
 Hence the reason I decided to follow a career in finance, and, as finance touches all aspects of business, I am involved in all areas of running a business.

 Regarding my journey along the finance hierarchy, I was lucky enough to join fascinating companies and was able to move up the ladder reasonably quickly.
 So, whilst I may be content with my career progression, I do regret that I didn't move into the Private Equity sector earlier.
 I wasn't brave enough to make the move.
 I am confident that if I’d have had an appropriate mentor, he, or she, would have helped me navigate my career in a way that I would have achieved my desired goals.